elabftw/elabdoc/doc/user-guide.rst

 Handwritten signatures
 ----------------------

-In your User Control Panel, check the setting: "Enable french style signature block in PDF Export", from the "PDF Configuration" section of the "General" tab.
+In your Settings page, check the setting: "Enable french style signature block in PDF Export", from the "PDF Configuration" section of the "General" tab.
 Now, when you generate a PDF, there will be a dedicated section at the bottom to allow signatures of the author and an observer.

 Simple signatures
 -----------------